terodox/terodox.tech/content/posts/2019-09-08--web-components-part-2/index.md

 Compare this to:

-- React: `componentWillUnmount` (NOTE: In React this is called __before__ the component is removed.
-Custom elements are __after__ )
+- React: `componentWillUnmount` (**NOTE:** In React this is called _before_ the component is removed.
+Custom elements are _after_ )
 - Vue: `destroyed`
-- Angular: `ngOnDestroy` (NOTE: Similar to React this is called __before__ the component is removed.
-Custom elements are __after__ )
+- Angular: `ngOnDestroy` (**NOTE:** Similar to React this is called _before_ the component is removed.
+Custom elements are _after_ )

 ### adoptedCallback

-This is an odd duck.
+This is an odd duck 🦆.
 The primary use case I've been able to find for this scenario is promoting an element from an iframe to the iframe's parent document.
 The element is not exactly being removed from the DOM, but instead being promoted to a new DOM altogether.
 This is a pretty unique case, and I can't say I've found any real world utility for this lifecycle callback yet.

-As far as I can tell, there is not an equivalent to this method in the Big Three Frameworks.
+As far as I can tell, there is not an equivalent to this method in React, Vue, or Angular.

 ### attributeChangedCallback

 This is the most complex of the callbacks.

 The first thing to note is that this method will never be invoked if we do not declare a set of attributes to be observed.
-We accomplish this task using a __static getter__ method on the class called `observedAttributes`.
+We accomplish this task using a _static getter_ method on the class called `observedAttributes`.
 This should return an array of strings naming the attributes we want to trigger the `attributeChangedCallback` method.
-My understanding for the required set of attributes to watch is mostly around performance.
-The DOM only need to track the specified attributes for calling back, keeping things much more efficient.
+My understanding is that observedAttributes is required for performance.

 When the `attributeChangedCallback` is invoked we get three pieces of information: